Fun Activities To Keep Kids Fit In The Summer

 Team Sports are Fun

 A great way to motivate your kids to be more active this summer is to plan sporting competitions with friends.
 Make the most of nearby parks by enjoying a picnic and a game of football afterwards, or invite your kids to take part in an outdoor yoga session.
 Include a bit of holistic method into the equation.
 Because physical and mental health is so intricately linked, activities like outdoor meditation yoga and Tai Chi – found in numerous studies to significantly lower stress hormone levels – will help kids relax and enjoy the present moment.
+Research shows that exercises that encourage mindfulness meditation reduce psychological stress and promote happiness.
 If you aren’t sure how to meditate or do yoga, practise before you leave home.
 Apps like Calm and Breathe provide a host of easy exercises to complete, some of which last as little as five or ten minutes.

 Keeping kids active in the summer is vital since two things families can have too much of when school is out are time and snacks!
 Get your little ones hooked on the beauty of nature by visiting Trentham Monkey Forest where you’ll find a host of monkeys that are as friendly as they are curious.
 Embrace the outdoors as much as you can, opting for fun family activities and sports, so that exercise seems less than a chore and more like an excuse to enjoy a fun day with family and friends.

 Author: Jennifer Dawson